5 Simple Ways Beginners Can Beat the Competition at PPC

 2. Use targeting extensively!
 Narrow down your audience pool using Twitter’s Tailored Audiences to reach the hottest leads and prospects.

 3. Use Promoted-only Tweets to restrict your ads to those who don’t follow you.
 Pro Tip: Find out who follows your competition but not you and target that subset first.

 When a tweet is delivered to everybody, your existing customers are likely to disregard it especially if it’s about following you or buying a tripwire product.
-(And your followers likely don’t want to see typically promotional tweets from you.)
 This sends a signal to Twitter that your “ideal” buyers do not find the content engaging, hampering your Quality Score.

 Overall, using Twitter to your advantage could make a huge difference in your PPC success.